Skip to the main content

 • Working outside in all weather conditions

-• Working alone and on a team
+• Working both independently and on a team

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.